Projects and events for Schools.

 Workshops take place each October to December and must be booked directly with the Museum (from mid-August).

-School staff members regularly present workshops to secondary school pupils visiting the University each year as part of the “Kickstart” and “LIFTOFF” widening participation projects..
+School staff members regularly present workshops to secondary school pupils visiting the University each year as part of the University's widening participation programmes.

 The 4273π project develops and delivers bioinformatics education and training, emphasising schools and links to the Curriculum for Excellence curricula for Higher Biology and Human Biology.
-The 4273π project provides materials, administers a free loan box scheme for Scottish state schools and visits schools to co-teach bioinformatics to sixth-form pupils.
+The project also provides materials, administers a free loan box scheme for Scottish state schools, visits schools to co-teach bioinformatics to senior pupils and provides Continuing Professional Development (CPD) opportunities for teachers.